4-H: Conferences

 Many conferences are held at various levels of the 4-H program for youth and adults.
 The National 4-H Conference, which was held at the National 4-H Youth Conference Center in Chevy Chase, Maryland, until it was sold in 2021, is the USDA Secretary's premier youth development opportunity to engage youth in developing recommendations for the 4-H Youth Development Program.
+The Conference still meets annually in and around Washington, DC.
+The 2024 National 4-H Conference will be held in Arlington, VA.

 The National 4-H Congress is an annual educational conference that brings together 4-H delegates between the ages of 14 and 19 from across America to share cultural experiences and discuss important issues facing youth.
-This five-day event is typically held during the weekend of Thanksgiving and has been hosted in Atlanta, Georgia, since 1998.
+This five-day event is typically held during the weekend of Thanksgiving and has been hosted in Atlanta, since 1998.
 Throughout the conference, 4-H delegates attend numerous workshops, participate in community service activities, and listen to speakers in an effort to develop compassion and increase social awareness.

 Citizenship Washington Focus is a week-long conference offered for high school-aged students.
 At the conference, students have the opportunity to learn how to be citizen leaders in their communities.
 Throughout the week in Washington, D.C., participants visit monuments, meet with members of Congress, and develop communication, leadership and citizenship skills.

 The following national conferences are held yearly, and are focused on specific activities inside of 4-H: